-Discontinued Operations
+3. Discontinued Operations

 Union Pacific Resources Group Inc. ("UPRG") - On July 27, 1995, the Corporation's Board of Directors approved a formal plan to exit its natural resources business.
 The plan includes an initial public offering ("IPO") by UPRG (formerly Union Pacific Minerals, Inc.) of up to 17.25 percent of its outstanding common stock.
 On or prior to the IPO, UPRG will receive, through the transfer of various assets and the stock of certain affiliates, all of the Corporation's natural resources business historically managed by Union Pacific Resources Company ("Resources").
 Following the IPO, subject to the receipt of a favorable ruling from the Internal Revenue Service expected in 1996 and the satisfaction of certain other conditions, UPC intends to distribute the remaining common stock of UPRG on a tax-fee basis pro rata to the Corporation's shareholders.
 The record date for such distribution cannot occur prior to the earlier of the consummation of the merger of Southern Pacific Rail Corporation into a wholly-owned subsidiary of the Corporation and the termination of the related merger agreement.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Other Developments".
 A registration statement on Form S-1 was filed by UPRG with respect to the IPO on August 4, 1995.
-Resources' results have been reported as discontinued operation in the Corporation's condensed financial statements for all periods presented since the Corporation expects the Southern Pacific Rail Corporation merger and subsequent spin off of Resources to occur within one year of the date the spin off was formally approved.
+As a result, Resources' results have been reported as a discontinued operation in the Corporation's condensed consolidated financial statements for all periods presented.

 Operating revenues for Resources were \$336 million for the second quarter and \$650 million for the first six months of 1995, and \$1.31 billion and \$1.32 billion for the years 1994 and 1993, respectively.
 Resources capital expenditures were \$172 million for the second quarter and \$367 million for the first half of 1995, \$613 million for the year 1994 and \$507 million for the year 1993.
-Resources' net income for the quarters ended June 30, 1995 and 1994 was \$74 million and \$72 million, respectively, while net income for the six months ended June 30, 1995 and 1994 was \$135 million and \$228 million, respectively.